RykerTM/RecalculateBlendshapeNormals/README.md

 ### Add to VRChat Creator Companion
 https://rykertm.github.io/vpm-listing/

-### *Requires VRCFury or MA
+### *Will not build in play mode without VRCFury or MA
-This script hooks onto the OnPreprocessAvatar() method called by VRCFury.
+This script does not call OnPreprocessAvatar() on its own and requires VRCFury or MA to test in play mode.

 ### Prepare your FBX first...
 Enable 'Legacy Blend Shapes Normals' OR set 'Blend Shape Normals' to 'None.'